soperhunter/C-Class/README.md

 # C++ Class
 This repository is a log of all of my practice coding assignments from my summer 2021 c++ coding class.
-This weeks upload consists of a program that calculates the shipping costs for packages of different prices, and also for packages going to different locations.
+This weeks upload consists of a program that analyzes a file (in this case the constitution of the United States), and calculates how many of specific letters are in the entire document.
+It began only calculating the vowels, but 3 other letters were also added.
+It also calculated the total amount of vowels in the document.